BLAXON7/CAR_MANAGEMENT_SYSTEM-Using-React-Node.JS-MSSQL-And-Express/README.md

 AHMED NASIR | BABER ALI | EZAAN ULLAH KHAN<br>

 --It will not run straight away.... <br>
-->After cloning <br>
+->After cloning <br><br>
 1. First use new.sql to create all the tables,views and procedures.... dont use somesome.sql !!
 This step is imp. as otherwise nothing will work related to database.<br>
 2. In backend run

-    npm install<br>
+        npm install

 3. In front end run